tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 }
 ```

-Next, replace the `modal.blade.php` component to look like this:
+Next, update the `modal.blade.php` component to look like this:

 ```blade
 @props([